pouyakary/lygia/README.md

 ### LYGIA on the cloud

-If you are working on a **cloud platform** probably you want to resolve the dependencies without needing to install anything.
+If you are working on a **cloud platform**, then you probably want to resolve the dependencies without needing to install anything.
 Just add a link to `https://lygia.xyz/resolve.js` (JS) or `https://lygia.xyz/resolve.esm.js` (ES6 module):

 ```html
     <!-- as a JavaScript source -->